Marchandladislas/Marchandladislas/README.md

 ## Hi there, my name is __Ladislas__ ! :gift: ##

 I live in **France** and just finished my digital school :mortar_board:.
-I really enjoy learning languages and frameworks like (symfony, Laravel, and backend in general) but i also work with flutter, nodejs & docker.
-(Next step is React)
+I really enjoy learning languages and frameworks like (symfony, Laravel and backend in general) but i also work with flutter, nodejs & docker.
-I decide to learn more and continue with O'clock and culture-sports to step-up !

 Conception, API & algorithm is my favorite stuff actually !

-Skills: DOCKER / LARAVEL / SYMFONY / PHP / JS / CSS / TAILWIND / HTML
+Skills: DOCKER / LARAVEL / SYMFONY / PHP / NODEJS / CSS (+ bootstrap & tailwind) / NEXTJS / VUEJS

-- 🌱 I’m currently learning React and nodejs
+- 🌱 I’m currently working on a community project for 'rolistes'.
 - 👯 I LOVE roleplay gaming like DnD 🐉 or Chtullu ( ;,;)
 - 😄 FUN FACT : Web Friend called me: Poivre